Sliding Barn Doors vs Swinging Barn Doors

 Sliding Barn Style Doors

 Great styling and timeless functionality.
 Saves space in adjacent room eliminating swinging door function.
+Barn style doors whether sliding or swinging can be a single style door or double doors.

 Sliding barn doors require large spaces for the doors to slide and rest when you want the doors open.
 If your door opening space is 36" wide, you will need an additional 40" of space beside your door for the door to rest.
 Sliding barn doors can be heavy to slide open and extra effort to slide the doors closed.
 Often requiring additional hardware to control the movement near the bottom of the sliding doors.